-- You have Medicare Part A or Medicare Part B (or you have both Part A and Part B) - You live in our geographic service area (described in Section 2.2).
+- You meet the eligibility requirements of the State of Alabama; - You have Medicare Part A or Medicare Part B (or you have both Part A and Part B) - You live in our geographic service area (described in Section 2.2).
 People who are incarcerated aren't considered to be living in the geographic service area, even if they're physically located in it. - You're a United States citizen or lawfully present in the United States